Senior Individualized Project

 - The SIP registration form requires your signature and the signature of your faculty SIP supervisor (the person who will evaluate and grade your work).
 Many departments also designate a SIP coordinator.
 Find out from your department who your coordinator will be.

-- Any changes to SIP registrations must be made in the Registrar’s Office by the end of the drop/add period of the quarter of registration (Fall quarter for Summer and Fall units; Winter quarter for Winter units).
+- Any changes to SIP registrations must be made in the Registrar’s Office by the end of the drop/add period of the quarter of registration (end of the first week of Fall quarter for Summer and Fall units; end of the first week of Winter quarter for Winter units).
 This includes dropping a SIP, changing your department or SIP advisor, changing the number of units, etc.

 - After the end of the drop/add period, you may withdraw from a SIP as you would from any other class, and the SIP will appear on your transcript with a grade of W. The withdrawal period for SIPs ends on Friday of the first week of the term following the SIP quarter (the end of the drop/add period for the following term).